MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-create-blanket-sales-orders.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Blanket Purchase Orders**, and then choose the related link.
 2. Select a blanket purchase order, and then choose the **Statistics** action.
-3. In the **Purchase Blanket Order Statistics** page, on the **General** FastTab, you can see summary information about the entire order based on the total quantity in the various **Quantity fields** on the blanket purchase order lines.
+3. On the **Purchase Blanket Order Statistics** page, on the **General** FastTab, you can see summary information about the entire order based on the total quantity in the various **Quantity fields** on the blanket purchase order lines.

     - On the **Invoicing** FastTab, you can see summary information based on the total quantity in the **Qty. to Invoice** fields on the purchase blanket order lines.
     - On the **Shipping** FastTab, you can see summary information based on the total quantity in the **Qty. to Receive** fields on the purchase blanket order lines.